The Prophecy: Plot

-Thomas Dagget, a Catholic seminary student, loses his faith when he sees visions of a war between angels.
-Years later, Thomas is a detective with the Los Angeles Police Department.
-Two angels fall to Earth.
-Simon briefly enters Thomas' home and warns him of coming events, while Uziel, a lieutenant of the Archangel Gabriel, is killed in an altercation with Simon.
-Investigating the disturbance, Thomas finds in Simon's apartment the obituary of recently deceased Korean War veteran Colonel Arnold Hawthorne (who was being investigated for war crimes) and a thesis about angels which Thomas himself wrote in seminary.
-Meanwhile, in Chimney Rock, Arizona, Simon finds Hawthorne awaiting burial and sucks his soul out of his body.
+Thomas Dagget, a Catholic seminary student, loses his faith after seeing visions of an angelic war.
+Years later, Thomas is a detective with the LAPD.
+Two angels fall to Earth; Simon and Uziel, a lieutenant of the Archangel Gabriel.
+Simon briefly enters Thomas' home and warns him of coming events.
+Uziel is killed in an altercation with Simon.
+Investigating the disturbance, Thomas finds in Simon's apartment the obituary of recently deceased Korean War veteran Colonel Arnold Hawthorne, who was under investigation for war crimes, and a thesis about angels, written by Thomas in seminary.
+Simon finds Hawthorne awaiting burial in Chimney Rock, Arizona, and sucks his soul out of his body.

 The medical examiner informs Thomas that Uziel's body has no eyes, hermaphroditism, and the blood chemistry of an aborted fetus.
-His personal effects include an ancient Bible, with an expanded Book of Revelation that describes a second war in Heaven and prophecy that a "dark soul" will be found on Earth and used as a weapon.
+His personal effects include an ancient Bible, with an expanded Book of Revelation that describes a second war in Heaven and a prophecy that a "dark soul" will be found on Earth and used as a weapon.

 Gabriel arrives on Earth.
 Needing a human helper, Gabriel catches a disappointed Jerry, a suicide, in the moment of his death.
 Jerry retrieves Uziel's belongings from the police station while Gabriel destroys Uziel's body in the morgue.
 Finding Hawthorne's obituary, Gabriel and Jerry head for Chimney Rock.
-Before Gabriel arrives, at the local reservation school Simon hides Hawthorne's soul in a little Native American girl, Mary, who immediately falls ill and is cared for by her teacher, Katherine.
+Before Gabriel arrives at the local reservation school, Simon hides Hawthorne's soul in Mary, a young Native American girl.
+She immediately falls ill and is cared for by her teacher, Katherine.

-After finding the burnt remains of what was once Uziel's body in the morgue, Thomas hurries to Chimney Rock.
-When Gabriel realizes Hawthorne's soul is missing, he confronts Simon.
-Hawthorne's soul will tip the balance to whichever side possesses it, and a win for the rebellious angels would make Heaven like Hell with Earth in its thrall.
-Gabriel tortures Simon, but he refuses to reveal its location, so Gabriel kills him.
+After finding Uziel's burnt remains in the morgue, Thomas hurries to Chimney Rock.
+Gabriel confronts Simon regarding Hawthorne's missing soul.
+Hawthorne's soul will tip the balance in favor of the side that possesses it.
+A win for the rebellious angels would make Heaven like Hell with Earth in its thrall.
+Gabriel tortures Simon, but he refuses to reveal the location, so Gabriel kills him.
 Mary shows signs of possession by Hawthorne, recounting an incident from Hawthorne's harrowing war experiences in first-person perspective.
 Meanwhile, Thomas examines Simon's remains and questions Katherine.
 In Hawthorne's home, he finds evidence of war crimes.
-Thomas visits a church to reflect in and is shaken by a verbal confrontation with Gabriel.
+Thomas visits a church to reflect and is shaken by a verbal confrontation with Gabriel.